NMR Spectroscopy Facility

 Invoicing and Payment

-All requests for services must be submitted through our online scheduling system.
+All service requests must be submitted through our online scheduling system.
 When completing the project application online, please include all payment information.

 Invoices will be sent out during the second week of the month for services provided in the previous month.
-If payment information changes, please call or email us to update.
+If your payment information changes, please call or email us to update it.

 A reservation is required for the NMR services.
 The Infinity scheduling system developed by Idea ELAN is used for all NMR reservations.
 Please register or log in to request services and to create and manage NMR reservations.